SamG101-Developer/SPP-Primer-2/Writerside/topics/5-4-Function-Types.md

 In S++, all functions, methods and closures are first-class objects.
 They are either `FunMov`, `FunMut` or `FunRef` types.
 Each type represents the way in which the function captures the environment - by moving in into the function, borrowing it mutably, or borrowing it immutably.
+There is no concept of a "function pointer".

 Each function type contains generic arguments pertaining to the function's signature.
 For example, a function immutably borrows its environment, takes a `Str` and returns a `Void` would have the signature `FunRef[Void, (Str)]`.